 R/do.ora.R

-analysis over gene set collection stored in a GeneSetDb (gsd
+analysis over gene set collection stored in a GeneSetDb (gsd) object.
+Its

 easiest to use this function when the biases and selection criteria are